Troilus: The second Hector, wall of Troy

 As indicated above, it was through the writings of Dares the Phrygian that the portrayal of Troilus as an important warrior was transmitted to medieval times.
 However, some authors have argued that the tradition of Troilus as a warrior may be older.
 The passage from the Iliad described above is read by Boitani as implying that Priam put Troilus on a par with the very best of his warrior sons.
 The description of him in that passage as hippiocharmên is rendered by some authorities as meaning a warrior charioteer rather than merely someone who delights in horses.
 The many missing and partial literary sources might include such a hero.
-Yet only the one ancient vase shows Troilus as a warrior falling in a conventional battle.
+Yet only a single known ancient vase shows Troilus as a warrior falling in a conventional battle.